ronaldchwu/pedestrian-trajectory-tracker/README.md

 For both solutions, I used pre-trained models to examine their preliminary performance.
 In production, both models should be trained on proper training data sets.

-Below I tested the solution with a video clip of people in shopping mall ([link]()).
+Below I tested the solutions with a video clip of people in shopping mall ([link]()).
 It is not seen by the models before, and present some occlusion challenges.

 ## Performance
 ### Baseline solution: YOLOv3 + SORT